 What did our ancestors make using wood?
 See a demonstration of how to use a drawknife to shape a piece of wood and learn about some of the other tools our ancestors used when turning wood into useful items.
+Historic Park Tour (2nd grade and above) Visit the homes in the Historic Park to learn about different styles of architecture and the families that lived in the homes, as well as seeing some of the items they used in their daily lives.
+Do you know what a courting candle is?
+Can you spot the bathtub?

-Role of the Railroads (1st-3rd grades)
+Role of the Railroads (1st - 3rd Grade)